 The host committee should provide a ticket office prior to the event for convenient booking and pickup.
 The host may use a ticket agency or partner with a ticket service in the local community.
-A toll free telephone service should be considered for out of town ticket orders.
+Pre-event online sales should be considered for out of town ticket orders.